Isaac12x/awesome-ios-ui/README.md

 Contributions are more than welcome.
 However, to mantain such high standards of design please read the before contributing: [guide](https://github.com/isaac12x/awesome-ios-ui/blob/master/.github/CONTRIBUTING.md).

 Projects in Swift will be marked with :gift:.
 Projects in Objctive-C will be marked with :jack_o_lantern:
+If the project is in both they will be marked with :muscle:
+Hot projects will be marked with 1:star: to 5 :star::star::star::star::star2:

 *Forked from the Awesome-iOS repo.